History of Madhya Pradesh

 During the ancient period, the region was dominated by the Nanda Empire, the Maurya Empire, and the Gupta Empire.

-The medieval period saw the rise of Rajput clans including the Paramara and Chandela clans, the latter is known for constructing the temples of Khajuraho.
-The Malwa Sultanate also ruled during this period.
+The medieval period saw the rise of Rajput clans including the Paramara and Chandela Tomar clans, the latter is known for constructing the temples of Khajuraho.
+By the 14th century, the Malwa Sultanate ruled the region.

-The modern period in Madhya Pradesh saw the rise of the Mughal and Maratha empires, and later, the British Empire.

-The British princely states of Gwalior, Indore, and Bhopal, were a part of modern Madhya Pradesh.
-The British rule continued until the middle of the 20th century, when India gained independence in 1947.
+The modern period in Madhya Pradesh saw the rise of the Mughal Empire, Maratha Empire, and British Empire.
+The princely states of Gwalior, Indore, and Bhopal, became a part of modern Madhya Pradesh.
+India gained independence in 1947 from the British, and British influences ceased then.
 The state of Madhya Pradesh was formed in 1956, and Chhattisgarh was carved out from the state in 2000.

-Ancient History
+Ancient history

-The Bhimbetka caves show evidence of paleolithic settlements in present-day Madhya Pradesh.
+The Bhimbetka caves show evidence of Paleolithic settlements in present-day Madhya Pradesh.
 Stone Age tools have also been discovered at various places along the Narmada river valley.
 Rock shelters with cave paintings, the earliest of which can be dated to 30,000 BCE, have also been discovered at a number of places.
 The settlements of humans in present-day Madhya Pradesh developed primarily in the valleys of rivers such as Narmada, Chambal, and Betwa.
 Chalcolithic sites of the Malwa culture have been discovered at a number of places including Eran, Kayatha, Maheshwar, Nagda, and Navdatoli.

 During the early Vedic period, the Vindhya mountains formed the southern boundary of the Indo-Aryan territory.
-Rigveda, the earliest extant Sanskrit text, does not mention the Narmada river.
+Rigveda, the earliest extant Sanskrit text, does not mention the Narmada River.
 The 4th century BCE grammarian Pāṇini mentions the Avanti janapada in central India.
 It mentions only one territory lying to the south of Narmada: the Ashmaka.
 The Buddhist text Anguttara Nikaya names the sixteen mahajanapadas, of which Avanti, Chedi and Vatsa occupied parts of Madhya Pradesh.
 The Mahavastu mentions another kingdom called Dasharna in the eastern Malwa region.
 The Pali language Buddhist works mention several important cities in central India, including Ujjeni (Ujjayani), Vedisa (Vidisha) and Mahissati (Mahishmati).

 According to ancient texts, Avanti was ruled successively by the Haihaya dynasty, the Vitihotra dynasty (a branch of the Haihayas) and the Pradyota dynasty.
 Under the Pradyotas, Avanti became a major power of the Indian subcontinent.
 It was later annexed by Shishunaga into the Magadha empire.
 The Shishunaga dynasty was overthrown by the Nandas, who were replaced by the Mauryans.